Beneficial-AI-Foundation/formal-containment/comms/whitepaper/main.typ

 Let's walk through an FCP trace as you'd see it if you cloned our repo.

 First, the user passes in a precondition and a postcondition.
 We will continue using the example in @fig:box-picture, passing in $x > 0$ and $x > 1$ for precondition and postcondition, respectively.
 Let's say for the sake of argument that the AI's first guess is `x := x - 1;`.
 Then, the proof agent will flail about until `MAX_ITERATIONS` is reached, since the program is incorrect, at which point it will report to the boundary its failed proof state.
-Then, the boundary replies "try again, I'm not executing that code in the world" and hands the program back to the AI, asking for another one.
+Then, the boundary replies "_try again, I'm not executing that code in the world_" and hands the program back to the AI, asking for another one.
 Suppose that this time, the AI finds `x := x + 1;`.
 This time, the proof agent converges and Lean reports an exit code of `0`.
 The AI sends the #imp program to the boundary and attests to it's correctness with the Lean program, which it also attaches.

 The Lean program would look like this (Note it must be run with `lake build` in the appropriate lake project, as it has imports)
 #figure(